Kochu Kochu Santhoshangal: Production

 Jayaram signed into play the male lead along with his son Kalidas Jayaram marking his debut as an actor.
 It was K. P. A. C. Lalitha who suggested the name of Kalidas for the film.
-For the female lead role, Meenakshi Sheshadri was considered but Lakshmi Gopalaswamy was eventually signed for the role.
+For the female lead role, Meenakshi Sheshadri was considered but Lakshmi Gopalaswamy was eventually signed.
 Bollywood actress Hema Malini had signed to play another important role but was replaced by South Indian actress Bhanupriya.
-Samyuktha Varma signed into play the role of Celine but opted out due to prior commitments, and later Sukanya was considered for the role and finally Kavya Madhavan played the role.
+Samyuktha Varma signed into play the role of Celine but opted out due to prior commitments.
+Later, Sukanya was considered for the role, and finally, Kavya Madhavan essayed the character.
 The film was shot in Panaji, Goa.